uppes/coroutine/README.md

     The task encounters an error and fails
     The task is cancelled by calling cancel()

-In Async, any object implementing the TaskInterface can be used as a task.
+In Coroutine, any object implementing the TaskInterface can be used as a task.
 ___

 There are several built-in tasks - please see the source for more detail: